ysanmiguel/MonsterSearch/README.md

 --------------------
 1. Install the transport package via Package Manager.
 2. Go to System Settings → Namespace: monstersearch.
-3. Adjust monstersearch.wildcards, monstersearch.fuzzy_threshold, or monstersearch.debug if needed.
+3. Adjust monstersearch.wildcards or monstersearch.debug if needed.
 4. Clear cache and reload the Manager.

 --------------------